Charlie Llewellyn: Returning to Test cricket and loss of form

 Returning to England for the 1903 season, Llewellyn played four first-class matches for the Marylebone Cricket Club at Lord's in May, followed by another in June.
 For Hampshire in the 1903 County Championship, he lost his bowling form, with Allen remarking that "staleness" had crept into his bowling.
 In the County Championship, he took 39 wickets at an average of 39.64, a significantly higher average when compared to previous seasons, and claimed five wickets in an innings just once.
-With the bat, his 542 runs placed him second behind Edward Sprot's 835 runs in Hampshire's batting aggregates.
+His 542 runs placed him second behind Edward Sprot's 835 runs in Hampshire's batting aggregates.
 His best performance for Hampshire during the season came against the touring Gentlemen of Philadelphia, when he scored an unbeaten century (136 runs) and took figures of 6 for 109 in the Philadelphian's only innings.
 During the season, he also played one match each for London County against Gloucestershire and for the Players of the South against the Gentlemen of the South at the end of the season.
 Llewellyn's bowling form for Hampshire did not improve in 1904, with him taking 40 wickets in the County Championship at an average of 37.15, and once again took five wickets in an innings just once.
-With the bat, he scored 411 runs at an average of 14.94 from seventeen Championship appearances.
+He scored 411 runs at an average of 14.94 from seventeen Championship appearances.
 He was utilised by the touring South Africans during the 1904 season, where his performances contrasted with those for Hampshire.
 He made six first-class appearances for the South Africans during their tour, taking 16 wickets at an average of 25.31 and scoring 338 runs at an average of 56.33.
 He was again selected to play for the Players of the South against the Gentlemen of the South at the conclusion of the season.
-His overall struggles with the ball in 1903 and 1904 had led to him being termed by "an utter failure" by Wisden.
+His bowling struggles in 1903 and 1904 had led to him being termed by "an utter failure" by Wisden.